 Mathematics, biology, chemistry, computer science and engineering majors must take Calculus I (MATH 2413), so students in these majors may need to take the trigonometry placement test if they have not already had a college trigonometry course or equivalent.

 When and Where?

 When you come to campus to meet with an advisor in Academic Advising and you have indicated any of the above majors, they will automatically schedule a one-hour block for you to take the test.
-You do not HAVE to take it then if you are not prepared.
-You can schedule a later date.
-But you will not be able to register for calculus until you have taken the test.
+You do not have to take it then if you are not prepared.
+You can schedule a later date, but you will not be able to register for calculus until you have taken the test.

+You can find resources to help you practice for the trigonometry placement test in our Trigonometry Study Guide.
 The following topics may be covered on the placement test:

 - Definitions of trig functions

 - Given the side lengths of a triangle, find the sin, cos, tan, cot, sec, and/or csc for a designated angle of the triangle.
 See problem #1 from the practice problems

 - Given that a point (x,y) lies on the terminal side of an angle in terminal position, find the sin, cos, tan, cot, sec, and/or csc for that angle.
 See problem #2 from the practice problems

 - Evaluation of trigonometric functions at special angles